The CINTAS ETHICS EXPERIENTIAL LEARNING GRANT

 Selection committee will be comprised of the Co-Directors of the Cintas Institute for Business Ethics, the Associate Dean of the Williams College of Business, and two members from the Cintas Institute for Business Ethics Advisory Board.
 If any of the selection committee could receive a direct or indirect benefit by applying for the grant, she/he must be removed from the selection committee and replaced by another Advisory Board member.

-Copies of the application should be delivered to the Associate Dean’s Office by 5:00P.M. on the deadline date.
+Copies of the application should be delivered to the Associate Dean’s Office and to the Co-Directors of the Cintas Institute for Business Ethics, Paul Fiorelli and Ann Marie Tracey.